mdefrance/AutoCarver/docs/source/combinations.rst

 grouping into ``max_n_mod`` groups is scored by its association with the binary target (Tschuprow's T) and the table fills best-first in growing ``top_k`` batches (the :ref:`progressive top-K DP <DPTopK>` search).
-The highest-scoring grouping that passes the :ref:`viability filter <MinFreqViability>` is kept (gold row).
+The highest-scoring grouping that passes the :ref:`viability filter <Viability>` is kept (gold row).
 Adjacent bins sharing a colour in a row are merged into one group.

 .. image:: _static/animations/combinations.svg